zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 The script is user-defined and handles delivering the messages which can be used by twister to determine the test execution status.

+The ``--device-flash-timeout`` option allows to set explicit timeout on the device flash operation, for example when device flashing takes significantly large time.

+The ``--device-flash-with-test`` option indicates that on the platform the flash operation also executes a test case, so the flash timeout is increased by a test case timeout.

 Executing tests on multiple devices
 ===================================